The Making of Admission Webhooks, Part 1: The Concept

 As you can see above, every request sent to kube-apiserver will go through several phases.
 The first ones are the authentication and authorization to see who the client is and whether it can perform such action.

 Before the object is persisted in etcd, the request will go to different admission controllers.
 Admission controllers are plugins that intercept the request and perform modification or verification on the object based on its purpose.
 For instance, LimitRanger admission controller will guarantee that namespace’s resource limit won’t be exceeded after creating the object; AlwaysPullImages will modify the image pull policy to Always.
-At the time of writing, there are more than 40 admission controllers.
+At the time of writing, there are dozens of admission controllers.

 You might ask, what do these have anything to do with admission webhooks?